felixplasser/theodore-qc/docs/docs/_sources/program_specific_information.rst.txt

 ADC
 ___

 The ADCMAN module of Q-Chem is already interfaced to the wavefunction analysis library libwfa.
 Therefore, most analysis steps can be performed within Q-Chem.
-The main purpose of TheoDORE is to enable [plotting](PLotting) of *electron-hole* correlation plots.
-Futhermore, specific analysis descriptors can be parsed and put into a convenient table.
+The main purpose of TheoDORE is to enable :ref:`plotting <plotting>` of *electron-hole* correlation plots and other fragment-based analysis methods.

 To run the libwfa analysis set in the input file: